+'''

-''' (send a-list-box set-string n label) \rightarrow void?
+(send a-list-box set-string n label [column]) → void?

 n : exact-nonnegative-integer?

-label : label-string? '''
+label : label-string?

+column : exact-nonnegative-integer? = 0

+'''

-Sets the item indexed by n.
-List box items are indexed from 0.
-If n is equal to or larger than the number of choices, an exn:fail:contract exception is raised.
+Sets the item indexed by n in logical column column.
+List box rows and columns are indexed from 0.
+If n is equal to or larger than the number of choices, or if column is equal to or larger than the number of columns, an exn:fail:contract exception is raised.

-2.27 list-control<%>
+2.28 list-control<%>